 These courses are aimed at developing employability skills and training within a predominantly vocational area to enable students to seek employment work and develop skills to remain employable.

 The individual programs offer an opportunity for individuals to access the provision at a suitable level to meet their particular learning profile.
 Whether a learner is progressing from school into college, or a current learner that is moving up through the suite of programs, there is a course to fit all.
 All the programs provide various stages of vocational studies along with academic subjects that develop a strong foundation to build upon.
 The programs include Certificates in Skills in Employment, Training and Personal Development [SETPD] at Entry level 3.
-Learners then have the opportunity to progress or can enter at Level 1 in the SETPD, a Supported Internship or the College Introductory Certificate [CIC].
+Learners then have the opportunity to progress or can enter at Level 1 in the SETPD and then on to a Supported Internship or the College Introductory programme [CIC/CIA].

 Whilst developing their academic skills learners have the chance to experience real working environments in their chosen vocational area whilst evidencing employability skills from areas like;

 Art & Media